dceejay/RedMap/README.md

         {name:"Joe", lat:51, lon:-1.05}

-*name* must be a unique identifier across the whole map.
+`name` must be a unique identifier across the whole map.
+Repeated location updates to the same `name` move the point.

 Optional properties include